-Donald Trump Said He Treated Christine Blasey Ford With "Respect" In His '60 Minutes' Interview
+Donald Trump Thinks He Treated Christine Blasey Ford With "Respect"

 Interviews with Donald Trump are unforgettable to say the least.
 However, this particular one might have taken the cake.
 On Sunday, Oct.
 14, while chatting with CBS News' Lesely Stahl on 60 Minutes, Donald Trump said he treated Christine Blasey Ford with "respect" despite all the controversy surrounding the ordeal.
 Classic.